-RBBC shall contain a description of how records will be organized and maintained, the types of documents contained in student files, how the records are stored, and whether academic and financial records are maintained in separate files.
-The description shall include a statement of the institution's procedures for security and safekeeping of records.
+RBBC shall describe how records will be organized and maintained, the types of documents contained in student files, how the records are stored, and whether academic and financial records are maintained in separate files.
+The description shall include a statement of the institution's procedures for the security and safekeeping of records.